awslabs/sagemaker-debugger/docs/tensorflow/README.md

 - `start_step`: Allows you to start saving from a given step, defaults to 0
 - `end_step`: Allows you to save till a given step, defaults to None, i.e. till end of job.
 Excludes this end_step.
 - `save_steps`: Allows you to pass a list of step numbers at which tensors should be saved.
 If this is passed, then `save_interval` is ignored.
-- `when_nan`: Allows you to save tensors whenever any of the list of tensors passed here is not finite (i.e. becomes nan or infinite).
-If this is passed along with either `save_steps` or `save_interval`, then tensors will be saved whenever this list of tensors is not finite as well as when a particular step should be saved based on the above two parameters.

 **Examples**
 - ```SaveConfig(save_interval=10)``` Saving every 10 steps